csswizardry/csswizardry.github.com/_posts/2017-02-06-typography-for-developers.md

 it makes up so much of the web, typography should be good.
 Learning how to design with type, and pair typefaces, is a skill unto itself, but the good news for us less design-minded developers is that there are a few simple rules we can follow to get guaranteed better looking text with almost zero effort.
+And if there’s one thing developers love, it’s rules.

 Time and again I see mis-implemented type that could have been avoided simply by developers having a better appreciation for, and understanding of, some typographical nuance.
-Learn and memorise the rules in this article and you’ll find that your text will become much more harmonious and polished.
+Learn and memorise the rules in this article and you’ll find that your text will become much more harmonious and polished, and you won’t have designers bugging you about using the wrong type of dash…

 ## Ellipses